nikhilreddy6547/random-battle-tooltip/README.md

 Once it is run, there is no need to reactivate it until you close the entire Google browser tab.
 Closing the tab does not delete the snippet.

+Update: As of 7/23/17, a Chrome Extension version has been released!
+You can find it here: https://chrome.google.com/webstore/detail/fpeemclhojbkjkamiinkplghgkhddcgc

 Issues
 ------------------------------------------------------------------------